 To fix a potassium deficiency, one way is to use a fertilizer that contains high amounts of potassium.
 Another extremely rich source of potassium for plants is wood ash, and this can be poured on the soil to encourage potassium production.

-One of the main reasons for nutrient deficiency is an imbalance in the pH levels required to grow marijuana. pH is the measure of how acidic or alkaline a solution is, and it is important that the pH levels of the system in which marijuana is being grown is properly maintained.
-Most marijuana plants enjoy an environment that is slightly acidic, flourishing in a pH environment around 6.
+One of the main reasons for nutrient deficiency is an imbalance in the pH levels required to grow weed. pH is the measure of how acidic or alkaline a solution is, and it is important that the pH levels of the system in which cannabis is being grown is properly maintained.
+Most cannabis plants enjoy an environment that is slightly acidic, flourishing in a pH environment around 6.

-Ensuring that the pH levels are properly maintained when you are watering your plant helps you to ensure that you are providing the correct environment for marijuana.
-This will also help ensure that you do not experience things like magnesium deficiencies in your marijuana plant.
+Ensuring that the pH levels are properly maintained when you are watering your plant helps you to ensure that you are providing the correct environment for weed.
+This will also help ensure that you do not experience things like magnesium deficiencies in your plant.